-- Kentucky may offer at least 24 hours of paid sick leave per year.
+- Offer at least 24 hours of paid sick leave per year (Kentucky)

-- Washington provides isolated or quarantined state employees with shared leave.
+- Provides isolated or quarantined state employees with shared leave (Washington)

-- California may make COVID-19 related leave eligible for unpaid family and medical leave and allow an employer to use accrued vacation time or other time off to get paid.
+- Make COVID-19 related leave eligible for unpaid family and medical leave and allow an employer to use accrued vacation time or other time off to get paid (California)

-- Twelve states require paid sick leave; see here for more information.
+- Twelve states already require paid sick leave; see here for more information.

 - Know Your Rights: State and Local Paid Sick Time Laws

-- A running list of eviction orders and court orders can be found here.
+- A running list of state actions can be found here.

 Preventing Utility Shut Offs and Payment Deferment